*Credit card required for Ruby's free trial; no card required for Smith.ai's.

 We work smarter.
 We use technology that makes our virtual receptionists efficient without sacrificing quality.
 Smith.ai saves you a bunch of money by keeping it simple.
 We also focus on features that professionals indicate they need most, and don’t waste time on features that are seldom used.

 All calls received by the Smith.ai telephone answering service are transcribed and emailed to you at the end of each day.
-We also screen, prioritize, and send an instant summary of each call via text message or email (your preference), Monday – Friday, 5am – 9pm PT, and weekends, 6am – 4pm PT.
+We also screen, prioritize, and send an instant summary of each call via email and a notification via text message (only if you want).